stuxnet999/MemLabs/README.md

 ### **Email Format**

-Please follow the following guidelines when sending the solution:
+Please follow the following guidelines when sending the solution.
+Below is a sample:

 **Email Subject**: [MemLabs Solution Submission] [Lab-x]